AlbertJojo2313/Facial_Scanner/Project Description.md

 Facial recognition is a popular and widely used technology with applications in security, surveillance, and various other fields.
 This project provides a Python-based implementation of a facial recognition system that can be used for training, validation, and recognition tasks.

 Key Features:

-    Training: The project allows you to train the facial recognition model on a dataset of known faces.
+    Training: Harness the potential of the system by training your facial recognition model with a dataset of known faces.
+Choose between the CPU-efficient "hog" model and the GPU-accelerated "cnn" model for optimal performance.
-              You can specify whether to use the "hog" or "cnn" model for training, where "hog" is CPU-based, and "cnn" is GPU-based for better performance.

-    Validation: After training, you can validate the accuracy of the trained model using a separate dataset.
-                The validation process displays recognized faces in the validation images and helps assess the model's performance.
+Validation: Post-training, assess your model's accuracy with precision using a dedicated validation dataset.
+The validation process provides clear visual feedback by showcasing recognized faces within validation images, allowing for a thorough evaluation of model performance.

-    Testing: You can also use the trained model to recognize faces in unknown images.
-             Simply provide the path to an image with unknown faces, and the system will identify and label the recognized faces in the image.
+Testing: Put your trained model to the test by identifying faces within unknown images.
+Simply provide the path to an image containing unidentified faces, and the system seamlessly identifies and annotates recognized faces, streamlining the recognition process.

-    Customizable Output: Recognized faces are highlighted with bounding boxes in blue, and their names are displayed in white text on a blue background.
+Customizable Output: Recognized faces receive special treatment with striking blue bounding boxes and white text labels set against a blue background.
+This visually intuitive representation simplifies the identification of recognized faces, ensuring a user-friendly experience for all.
-                         This makes it easy to visualize and identify the recognized faces.

 Dependencies:
     face_recognition: Used for face detection and recognition.
     Pillow: Used for image processing and drawing bounding boxes.
     pickle: Used for serializing and deserializing data.
     argparse: Used for command-line argument parsing.
+    mtcnn: Used for face detection with the MTCNN (Multi-task Cascaded Convolutional Networks) model.
+    numpy: Used for numerical operations and handling image data.
+    tqdm: Used for creating progress bars for tasks such as validation.